sarahngg/chat-with-gossip-girl/README.md

 **Redux**

 - Maintained states in the store and dispatched actions to change state using Redux
-- Stored and specified initial messages in reducer
+- ~Stored and specified initial messages in reducer~ [Using MongoDB]
 - Tracked messages and message count in store for creating new message id

 **CSS**